On the action of the symmetric group on the free LAnKe: a question of Friedmann, Hanlon, Stanley and Wachs: Relations of

-\begin{rem} The identity of the previous lemma can be understood combinatorially.
+Substituting the last equation in eq. (\ref{relk311}) the desired result follows. \end{proof} \begin{remark} The identity of the previous lemma can be understood combinatorially.
 We observe that in the second term of the identity, all of the $z_1, \dots, z_{n-1}$ have been exchanged with the $w_1, \dots, w_{n-1}$.
-Also, in each term of the double sum, exactly one $z_i$ has been exchanged with one $w_j$.\end{rem} A \textit{comb} of $s$ brackets on a set $X$ is a bracketed word of the form that has $s$ brackets, where $x_0, x_{i,j} \in [m]$.
-It was shown in \cite[Proposition 2.2]{FHW2} that $\mathrm{Lie}_{n,k}$ is spanned by the combs of $k$ brackets on $[m]$.
+Also, in each term of the double sum, exactly one $z_i$ has been exchanged with one $w_j$.
+If $n=2$ the identity reads $0[[z_0,z_1],w_1]+[[z_0,w_1],z_1]-[[z_0,w_1],z_1]=0$.\end{remark} \begin{definition}A \textit{comb} of $s$ brackets on a set $X$ is a bracketed word of the form that has $s$ brackets, where $x_0, x_{i,j} \in X$.\end{definition} Combs are important for our purposes because of the following result of Friedmann, Hilton and Wachs \cite{FHW2}. \begin{proposition}[{\cite[Proposition 3.1]{FHW2}}] $\mathrm{Lie}_{n,k}$ is spanned by the combs of $k$ brackets on $[m]$. \end{proposition}

 The next lemma describes a specific relation between combs that depends on a choice of a pair of consecutive brackets.
 We number the brackets in a comb starting from the inner bracket to the outer.
 When we want to refer to a specific bracket we may denote this by putting a label on the bracket.
 For example when we label the ${s-1}$ bracket in the comb (\ref{comb}) we will write